rukiamuq-hard/C-Programms/README.md

-This is a very easy and small novella created by me in a couple of minutes using if and else.
-This is my first project
+This is my simple programs that I will store.

-Thanks for viewing my project  :)